How to Record Online Meetings & Share Them With Colleagues

 Frequently Asked Questions (FAQs)

-Yes, it’s legal to record online meetings as long as the parties involved consent.
+Yes, it’s legal to record online meetings as long as the parties involved give consent.
 Federal law requires one-party consent, which means you’re free to record as long as you are part of the conversation.
-Some locations, however, are two-party consent states, which means all meeting participants must express consent.
+Others are two-party consent states, meaning all meeting participants must express consent.
+Fortunately, most conferencing platforms have built-in or pop-up boxes for soliciting or advising participants that the meeting is being recorded.

 Bottom Line